-A random selection of quotes – some relating to blog posts here, others that for one reason or another simply caught my imagination and earned a turned down corner, or whatever the online equivalent of that is.
+A random selection of quotes – some relating to blog posts here, others that for one reason or another simply caught my imagination and earned a turned down corner, or the online equivalent.

 Place & Loneliness